-Course lectures, homework assignments, exams, and research milestones have been scheduled as follows.
+Course lectures, homework assignments, and exams have been scheduled as follows.
 This schedule will be strictly observed.
 Please review the first two chapters in the textbook (before the first class, if possible).
 These chapters contain material that you should already know.
 PowerPoint and pdf files of course lectures, including the skipped material in Chapters 1-2, can be found on the textbook's web page.